MysticRyuujin/dappnode-fantom/README.md

-# Polygon Node DAppNode package
+# Fantom Node DAppNode package

 You can use this package without installing it in your DAppNode following these instructions: